- Town Departments

 What do we need to bring to apply?

-In Shrewsbury, you only need to appear together with your partner.
 You will need to know basic information such as your place of birth, social security number (if applicable), and parents names at birth.
 After filling out the intention, you will take an oath certifying all information submitted is true.
 The fee for filing is $25.00 (cash, check, money order or credit card- fee applies to credit card payments)

 When will we receive our license?